 The Global Environments Summer Academy (GESA) is the cornerstone of the Global Environments Network.
 GESA provides emerging environmental leaders who are concerned about human dimensions of environmental challenges with networking opportunities, communication skills and a venue for cutting-edge, multidisciplinary reflection.
 The Academy was held in Munich in 2011 and 2012, with the collaboration of the Rachel Carson Center for Environment and Society, and in Bern between 2013 and 2015, in partnership with the Centre for Development and Environment (CDE).
 The Geneva-based Rolex Institute and The Salvia Foundation have provided generous support.
 The most recent summer academy was held in Oxford in 2018, in collaboration with the University of Oxford’s Environmental Change Institute (ECI) and Interdisciplinary Centre for Conservation Science (ICCS).

-Over the five years, we hosted 96 emerging changemakers from 43 countries, selected from almost 1,500 applicants from 131 different countries.
-We have close to 2000 followers of our GEN Facebook page and over 15,000 unique visitors to our website to date (mid-September) in 2018, from this, with a majority being new visitors.
+Over the five years, we hosted 97 emerging changemakers from 54 countries, selected from more than 1,600 applicants from 132 different countries.
+We have more than 2300 followers of our GEN Facebook page and over 11,500 new visitors to our website to date (mid-September) in 2018, from this, with a majority being new visitors.
 These summary statistics reveal the intense demand around the world for multidisciplinary peer-to-peer learning, networking and communication.

 Every year the academy focuses on different themes within the broad concern of human dimensions of global environmental change (see GESA Schedules & Sessions).
 It spans local to global scales, diverse ecosystems and all geographical regions, exploring the most critical contemporary environmental issues from multiple perspectives including biocultural diversity, environmental history, political ecology, sustainability studies and personal activism.